austinmargarone/austinmargarone/README.md

 # Austin Margarone

-I capture and develop Matterport Virtual Tours as well as Web applications.
+I capture and develop Matterport Virtual Tours as well as Web Applications.

 <br>